dgroomes/open-telemetry-playground/agent/README.md

 * A metrics sink/collector (Telegraf)
   * Telegraf acts as a sink for the metrics pushed by the OpenTelemetry agent.
 Telegraf re-formats the metrics into an acceptable format for the metrics database and then writes the metrics into the database.
-Telegraf is acting as "collector" in the OpenTelemetry terminology (I think).
+Telegraf is acting as "collector" in the OpenTelemetry terminology.
 * A metrics database (InfluxDB)
   * InfluxDB is an open source time series database that's usually used for metrics.
 Prometheus is an even more popular alternative.
 There are many vendor options, too, like Datadog.